zopyx/print-css-rocks/web/content/blog_2016-10-05-integrating-mathjax.rst

     </body>
     </html>

-- you convert the input file using `WKHtmltoPDF  <http://wkhtmltopdf.org/>`_ to PDF
+- Convert the input file to PDF using `WKHtmltoPDF  <http://wkhtmltopdf.org/>`_

 .. code-block:: shell

     wkhtmltopdf in.html --javascript-delay 25000 out.pdf

-- the generated ``out.pdf`` PDF file now contains the rendered formula.
-The problem is that you need to crop the PDF to its bounding boxes.
-This can be accomplished using `pdfcrop.pl <ftp://ftp.tu-chemnitz.de/pub/tex/support/pdfcrop/pdfcrop.pl>`_. ``pdfcrop`` is small Perl script that can manipulate the borders of a given PDF document.
-In our case we need to remove all borders using
+- The generated ``out.pdf`` PDF file will now contain the rendered formula.
+The problem is now that we need to crop the PDF to its bounding boxes.
+This can be accomplished using `pdfcrop.pl <ftp://ftp.tu-chemnitz.de/pub/tex/support/pdfcrop/pdfcrop.pl>`_. ``pdfcrop`` is a small Perl script that can manipulate the borders of a PDF document.
+In our case, we need to remove all borders using

 .. code-block:: shell

     pdfcrop.pl --margins 0 out.pdf out2.pdf

-- the cropped PDF file ``out2.pdf`` can now be used with most CSS Paged Media renderers as standard image (you can convert the PDF file to PNG/JPG/GIF using tools like ``ImageMagick`` if your renderer does not support PDF as image format).
+- The cropped PDF file ``out2.pdf`` can now be used with most CSS Paged Media renderers as a standard image (you can convert the PDF file to PNG/JPG/GIF using tools like ``ImageMagick`` if your renderer does not support PDF as an image format).

 .. code-block:: html